joquers/TaskDock/README.md

 Contributions, feedback, and ideas are always welcome.

+## Support TaskDock

+If TaskDock is useful to you, you can support its development with a Bitcoin donation:

+Donate with Bitcoin

+bc1qmwgj2v7q3jzdtyfskqttephcdszc4qffluu42m

 ## License

 Copyright © 2026 Oswaldo J. Silva.
 TaskDock is licensed under GPL-3.0-or-later.
 See LICENSE